AudDMusic/audd-go/examples/StreamTracksToSpotifyPlaylist/README.md

         The ID of the Spotify playlist
   -port string
-        the port to listen on (default "3022") -stream_url string
+        the port to listen on (default "3022") -radio_id int
+        If you haven't added the stream to AudD already using the addStream API method, you can specify the stream ID here (default 1)
+  -stream_url string
         If you haven't added the stream to AudD already using the addStream API method, you can specify the stream URL here